jupyterhub/jupyterhub/docs/source/reference/api-only.md

 There are three values that are most logical for `hub_routespec`:

-- `/` - this is the default, and used in most deployments.
+- `/` - This is the default, and used in most deployments.
   It is also the only option prior to JupyterHub 1.4.
-- `/hub/` - this serves only Hub pages, both UI and API
+- `/hub/` - This serves only Hub pages, both UI and API
-- `/hub/api` - this serves _only the Hub API_, so all Hub UI is disabled,
+- `/hub/api` - This serves _only the Hub API_, so all Hub UI is disabled,
   aside from the OAuth confirmation page, if used.

 If you choose a hub routespec other than `/`,